 Financial planners help people deal with personal financial issues through proper planning.
 Financial planners provide services focused on business and investment, education, retirement, insurance, tax, estate, debt management, and other financial issues.

 The financial planning process works by setting client goals, gathering relevant information, analyzing the information, constructing a plan, implementing the plan, and monitoring outcomes (6-step financial planning process by the ISO).

 The Certified Financial Planner (CFP) has gained valuable recognition along with today's increasing popularity of general and personal finance strategies.
-It is the most recognized financial planning credential in the world; getting certified will surely provide a significant plus in your craft.
+It is the most recognized financial planning credential in the world.

-Your CFP career will be filled with opportunities.
+A CFP's career is filled with opportunities.
 Clients trust professionals who have proven themselves through education and experience.
 Moreover, passing the CFP examination will confirm your knowledge and proficiency in applying financial planning principles.

 To become a CFP, you need to meet a set of rigorous requirements:

 The education requirement for attaining CFP certification includes two main parts:

 1. Complete college or university-level coursework through a program registered with CFP Board in the major personal financial planning areas.
 This requirement includes completion of a financial plan development (capstone) course registered with CFP Board.